decentralized-identity/bbs-signature/draft-bbs-signatures.md

 octets\_to\_point
 : follows the format documented in Appendix C section 2 of [@!I-D.irtf-cfrg-pairing-friendly-curves].

+### Test Vectors

+The following section details a basic set of test vectors that can be used to confirm an implementations correctness

+#### Signer Key Pair

+All of the test vectors share the following common key pair used to produce the BBS signatures

+The private key represented as an octet string encoded in hexadecimal is as follows

+{{ $private_key }}

+The public key represented as an octet string encoded in hexadecimal is as follows

+{{ $public_key }}

+#### Valid Single Message Signature

+Using the following message represented as an octet string encoded in hexadecimal

+{{ $signature-001.messages }}

+Along with the signer private key as defined above as inputs into the Sign operations, yeilds the following output signature represented as an octet string encoded in hexadecimal

+{{ $signature-001.signature }}

 # IANA Considerations

 This document does not make any requests of IANA.